 What do children need to know?

-Delaying gratification helps children in every area of their as they set goals and continue to owrk towards those goals rather then getting side tracked by immediate distractions.
+Delaying gratification helps children in every area of their lives, as they set goals and continue to work towards those goals rather than getting side tracked by immediate distractions.

 The Value of Money

 Understanding through hard work rather than easily getting what they want is a valuable lesson.
 Otherwise they could easily get into debt later in life to continue to get what they want.

 Like setting, giving, saving and spending goals.
 Giving helps children to detach from money and understand that not everything is about them and that money can also help others.

 To gain insight and discover the pain points, motivations and behaviours of our youth I needed to clarify my target demographic.
 Through another quick research I found out that kids age 9 are best suited to grasp financial concepts and 16 is the new minimum working age.
 Therefore, we decided to make our target demographic 9-15 years old.

 I Interviewed 13 children so I could listen and empathize with their needs.

 Through my interviews I was able to find the kids pain points, behaviours and frustration.

 Money To Buy Things

 Young people not only want money to buy the things they love but are happy to do various jobs to receive it.